 Early Alaska Native Land Cases and Acts

 With the steady stream of outsiders coming into Alaska, demand and competition for land continued to increase.
+Miners could claim land under the 1884 District Act, non-Natives could claim a home site under the 1891 Townsite Act or a homestead under the 1898 Homestead Act.
 Churches sought land and acquired it through the Missions Act of 1900, which allowed a religious denomination to acquire up to one square mile of land in Alaska.
 Disputes over land, particularly between miners, resource developers, and Alaska Native people arose.
 A string of court cases concerning Alaska Native land rights began, and continued up to the settlement of the Alaska Native Claims Act in 1971.
 There were contradictory decisions in these court cases, but two early cases in particular held that non-Natives could not acquire land from Indian people without the consent of the federal government.
 In other words, Alaska Native people had an aboriginal claim to land that only the U.S. government could settle.
 The first such case, United States v.
-Berrigan (1905) was heard by Judge James Wickersham, and involved a dispute over land near Delta Junction.
+Berrigan (1905) was heard by Judge James Wickersham, and involved a dispute over land near Salcha.
 The second was United States v.
-Cadzow (1914), involving a land dispute near Fort Yukon.
+Cadzow (1914), involving a dispute over ownership of a cabin in Fort Yukon.

 In 1906, Congress adopted the first land grant to Alaska Native people through Alaska Native Allotment Act.
 The Act entitled Alaska Natives to restricted land entitlements of up to 160 acres of unappropriated, non-mineral land.
-Today there are some 13 – 15 thousand Native Allotments in Alaska.
+While only 80 Allotments were approved between 1906 and 1960, today there are some 13-15 thousand Native Allotments in Alaska.
 They are primarily located around the villages and in hunting and fishing use areas.